-If the incident just happened, the alleged perpetrator shall not be allowed to shower, brush teeth, use the restroom, or eat/drink anything until there is an opportunity by local law enforcement or the DCFS PREA Investigator or designee to collect evidence.
-The staff shall also request the alleged victim not take any actions to destroy physical evidence, including, washing, changing clothes, eating or drinking, or other actions until the investigative staff have the opportunity to collect evidence.
+If the incident just happened, the alleged perpetrator shall not be allowed to shower, brush teeth, use the restroom, or eat and drink anything until there is an opportunity by local law enforcement or the DCFS PREA Investigator or designee to collect evidence.
+The staff shall also request the alleged victim not take any actions to destroy physical evidence, including, washing, changing clothes, eating, or drinking, or other actions until the investigative staff have the opportunity to collect evidence.

-- 4. The Superintendent shall maintain a Memorandum of Understanding, (Attachment M), with local law enforcement.
+- 4. The Superintendent shall maintain a Memorandum of Understanding (Attachment M), with local law enforcement.
 Every allegation of sexual abuse shall be sent to local law enforcement via email.
 If this is not available, local law enforcement will be notified via phone and this communication will be documented to the PREA Coordinator.
 Local law enforcement will make the decision if the allegation is such where local law enforcement will investigate the allegation or not.
 If local law enforcement chooses not to investigate, the PREA Coordinator shall start an administrative investigation and assign an investigator. - 5.
-All PREA related administrative investigations shall be completed within 30 days of the allegation becoming known to the facility.
+When it is unclear if an allegation rises to the level of requiring a referral to law enforcement, the PREA Coordinator and PREA Compliance Manager will work together to make a determination.
+If clarifying information is needed to make this decision, only trained investigators shall ask those clarifying questions of the alleged victim.
+As necessary, the agency's Deputy Attorney General (DAG) may be consulted as to whether the allegation rises to needing a criminal referral. - 6.
+All PREA administrative investigations shall be completed within 30 days of the date local law enforcement notifies the facility of their declination to investigate or the completion of their investigation.
 Any extension shall be approved by the investigator's supervisor and the reason for the extension shall be documented and provided to the PREA Coordinator.
-A copy of the final investigation shall be forwarded to the PREA Coordinator for review and approval.
+A copy of the completed investigative report shall be forwarded to the PREA Coordinator for review and final approval.
 The PREA Coordinator shall share the administrative investigation report and its findings with the Superintendent and PREA Compliance Manager upon completion.